transcranial/transcranial.github.io/index.md

 ## MD.ai

-I'm co-founder and CEO of <a href="http://md.ai">MD.ai</a>.
-Our mission is to help improve medicine through AI.
+I'm co-founder and CEO of <a href="https://www.md.ai">MD.ai</a>, where we are building tools for medical AI annotation, training, validation, and deployment.
+We're a small (but growing!) team of doctors and engineers committed to helping enable people and organizations around the world build meaningful medical AI applications.

 ## About

-I love to build and experiment with deep learning.
+I love experimenting with and building deep learning models.
 I also love to build stuff for the web.
-Check out my library for running trained Keras models in the browser: [Keras.js](https://github.com/transcranial/keras-js).
+Check out [Keras.js](https://github.com/transcranial/keras-js), a library I built for running trained Keras models in the browser with GPU acceleration through WebGL, before Google released their excellent [Tensorflow.js](https://js.tensorflow.org/) library.
+I've participated in a number of [Kaggle](https://www.kaggle.com/transcranial) competitions.

-I've published articles on statistical physics, quantitative biology of cancer, and neural prosthetics.
-I'm generally extremely fascinated by neuroscience, especially as it relates to information encoding and processing.
-Some of the strategies evolution has come up with while constrained by the bounds of biology are truly mind-blowing.
+I have co-authored academic peer-reviewed articles on [mathematical modelling of cancer](https://www.nature.com/articles/6605214) and [brain-computer interfaces](https://ieeexplore.ieee.org/abstract/document/5705563/).

 I have an MD from Harvard Medical School.
 I studied engineering at the University of Washington and MIT.